poy/onpar/matchers/README.md

 ```

 ### BeBelow
-BeBelowMatcher accepts a numerical value.
+BeBelowMatcher accepts a float64.
 It succeeds if the actual is
 less than the expected.

 ```go